WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 CMIP7 model output is available through a distributed data archive developed and operated by the Earth System Grid Federation (ESGF).

-There are X options to access the data:
+There are 2 options to access the data:
  1. [**MetaGrid**][metagrid]

     An easy-to-use website that provides an interface to search and download ESGF data.
 It provides access through http downloads, wget script, OPENDAP URL and Globus transfers.